FIWARE/tutorials.Time-Series-Data/README.md

 }
 ```

-### List the Minimum Values grouped by a Time Period using CrateDB API
+### CrateDB API - List the Minimum Values grouped by a Time Period

 The SQL statement uses a `MIN` function and `GROUP BY` clause to retrieve the
 relevant data. **CrateDB** offers a range of